chizkidd/inkcast/README.md

 # Inkcast 🎙️

-A lightweight, privacy-first epub and PDF audiobook player that runs entirely in your browser — no server, no account, no uploads.
+A lightweight, privacy-first audiobook player that runs entirely in your browser: no account, no uploads.
+Supports epub, PDF, and any article URL on the web.
 Built for iPhone but works anywhere.

 ---

 ## Features

 - **Drop any `.epub` or `.pdf`** and start listening immediately
+- **Paste any URL**: listen to articles, essays, and blog posts from any webpage
+  - Index pages (e.g. `paulgraham.com/articles.html`) load all articles into the sidebar so you can tap any one to play
+  - Strips ads, navigation, and clutter automatically
 - **Chapter / page navigation** with a slide-out sidebar
-  - EPUBs use the table of contents for chapter titles
-  - PDFs use bookmarks/outline when available, or smart page grouping as fallback
-- **Speed control** — 0.75× to 2× (remembered across sessions)
+- **Speed control**: 0.75× to 2× (remembered across sessions)
-- **Resume where you left off** — per book, stored locally
+- **Resume where you left off**: per book, stored locally
-- **Smart voice selector** — organized by region (US, UK, AU) with named voices like Samantha, Daniel, Karen, Siri Voice 1/2.
+- **Smart voice selector**: organized by region (US, UK, AU).
 Greys out voices not installed on your device.
 Remembers your choice.
-- **Voice quality guide** — built-in tip showing exactly where to download better voices on iOS
-- **OpenAI TTS ready** — a drop-in code hook is already in the source for when you want to upgrade to podcast-quality voices
-- **iOS Home Screen app** — add to Home Screen for an app-like experience
+- **iOS Home Screen app**: add to Home Screen for an app-like experience
-- **iOS Shortcut** — open Inkcast directly from your home screen or via Siri
+- **iOS Shortcut**: open Inkcast directly from your home screen or via Siri
-- 100% on-device.
-Your books never leave your phone.
+- Your books and files never leave your device.

 ---